Gideonites/odin_recipes/README.md

 # odin_recipes

-Project Recipes aims to bring to fore the various recipes for our local cuisines in Ghana.
+Project Recipes aims at bringing to fore the various recipes of our local cuisines in Ghana.
 Written basically using Html.